-I joined the Department of Sociology and the Warwick Q-step Centre in 2014.
+I joined the Department of Sociology in 2014.
 Before coming to Warwick, I was John Adams Career Development Fellow at the Centre for Longitudinal Studies of UCL Institute of Education and pre-doctoral Marie Curie Fellow at the University of Surrey.
 My first degree was in Politics and Economics but my interests changed completely when I was introduced to Sociology at the University of Cambridge (M.Phil).
 I obtained my doctorate from the Department of Sociology of the University of Surrey.
 During my doctoral studies, I was also visiting researcher at Sciences Po Paris.

 My interests fall under the wider area of social stratification and life-course research, and more often than not my research involves secondary analyses of existing large-scale datasets.
 My main expertise is in time allocation and time use research, with a specific focus on discretionary time, work-life balance, and the use of new technologies to collect time diaries.
 Other interests include childhood disability, stigma, mental health, and the wellbeing consequences of the ongoing debt crisis in my home country Greece.
 I am particularly interested in longitudinal approaches to understand social inequalities.